stain/ro-crate-paper/manuscript.md

 ## Bundling and Packaging Digital Research Artefacts

 The challenge of describing computational workflows was one of the main motivations for the early proposal of _Research Objects_ (RO) [@doi:10.1016/j.future.2011.08.004] as first-class citizens for sharing and publishing.
 The RO approach involves bundling datasets, workflows, scripts and results along with traditional dissemination materials like journal articles and presentations, forming a single package.
-Crucially, these resources are not just gathered, but also individually typed, described and related to each-other using semantic vocabularies.
+Crucially, these resources are not just gathered, but also individually typed, described and related to each other using semantic vocabularies.
 As pointed out in [@doi:10.1016/j.future.2011.08.004] an open-ended _Linked Data_ approach is not sufficient for scholarly communication: a common data model is also needed in addition to common and best practices for managing and annotating lifecycle, ownership, versioning and attributions.

 Considering the FAIR principles, we can say with hindsight that the initial RO approaches strongly targeted _Interoperability_, with a particular focus on the reproducibility of in-silico experiments involving computational workflows and the reuse of existing RDF vocabularies.